Please note: This is the third session of a nine-week study group. For an overview of the entire effort, see below.

 We all so little understand the infinite.
 Its obtuseness has made for crazy religions, crazy science, and crazier people (along with their really crazy governments).
-We think lying, cheating, stealing, even murder (and any sort of violence) is local when it instantly effects us all, everywhere, literally throughout the universe.
+People think that lying, cheating, stealing, even murder (and any sort of violence) is always local when, in fact, within our model of the universe it instantly effects us all, everywhere, literally throughout the universe.
 Most everybody thinks the universe is huge, beyond comprehension, yet, in fact, it can be experienced as a rather small and intimate place.

 You make a difference.
 Everything you say, or do, or think makes a difference.
 The image on the right is a slice of Narcissus by Caravaggio and it goes to a question that we all ask, “Who am I?”
 Then we should also ask, “What is the meaning and value of my life?”